 The capstone experience in the suite of Professional Experience units is the Education Internship.
 This will mark your transition from pre-service student teacher to beginning teacher.
-The Internship is a unit called EDC421 Transition to the Teaching Profession.
+The Internship is a unit called EDC450 Professional Experience 4: The Internship.
 It will be the final unit you complete within your program of study.
 The Internship is a full school term placement where you will work alongside an experienced classroom teacher.
 Your internship has been designed so that you have an increasing amount of responsibility for a class of children and their learning.
 This placement is the start of your transition into becoming a beginning teacher, as such, you will assume more responsibility for the planning, implementation and reflecting on learning outcomes for all learners in your class.
 Please examine the materials below carefully and endeavour to be fully prepared for this most important placement.

 Internships are offered in all study periods.

 You complete your placement over one full school term in the term immediately following the start of the SP in which you are enrolled – SP1 enrolled students thus complete their placements in school Term 2, SP2 in school Term 3, SP3 in school Term 4, and SP4 school in Term 1 the following year.

 All internships will be completed over one full school term and no negotiation on this requirement is possible.
 There are formal Teacher Registration classroom contact time requirements that must be met.
 When you approach a school, make an appointment to meet with the principal, and take a copy of the Introductory Letter and the Internship Handbook, to the meeting.